ThomasArts/aetmodel/ThreatModel.md

 	* Opening the channel:
 	* Closing the channel
 6. **Privacy** - currently a non-issue;
-7. **Communication with miners** - "seed" nodes provided by Aeternity, new nodes from the network through gossiping.
+7. **Communication with nodes** - "seed" nodes provided by Aeternity, new nodes from the network through gossiping.
 8. **Transaction fees**
-This is a community blockchain, minimum fees depending on a vote.
-Paying more than a minimum fee is possible.
+This is a community blockchain, minimum fees are agreed upon by governance.
+Paying more than a minimum fee is possible and expected to be steered by the market.
+9. **Governance**
+There is a set of parameters, such as minimal transaction fee, that may be modified over the lifetime of the blockchain.
+Changes must be agreed upon by the majority of the community and governance is the mechanism to vote on the chain in favour or against changes.

 =============================================